What Are Astrology Aspects?

 Sextile (60°)

 A gentle, supportive aspect that creates opportunities you must choose to activate.
-Sextiles are potential waiting for your initiative.
+Sextiles are not as automatic as trines; they are openings that respond to initiative.

 Effect: Opportunity, mild harmony, needs activation